 A Love of Learning Starts Here

-The Montessori Primary program is an opportunity to nurture your child’s individual development within the context of a group setting.
-He will emerge with a set of skills – social, emotional and academic – while, more importantly, knowing how to function within a group.
+The Montessori Primary program is an opportunity to nurture your child’s individual development within a group setting.
+He will emerge with social, emotional, and academic skills while, more importantly, knowing how to function within a group.

 Montessori Primary classrooms across the world share the following traits: